 Tuesday morning Bible studies

-Held weekly, September through May (except during holiday periods)
+Held weekly, September through mid-June (except during holiday periods)

 Thoughtful interactions with scripture and life